Lactate threshold: Interval training

 Interval training alternates work and rest periods allowing the body to temporarily exceed the lactate threshold at a high intensity, and then recover (reduce blood-lactate).
 This type of training uses the ATP-PC and the lactic acid system while exercising, which provides the most energy when there are short bursts of high intensity exercise followed by a recovery period.
 Interval training can take the form of many different types of exercise and should closely replicate the movements found in the sport being trained for.
 Interval training can be adjusted to the individual, however it is important to consider the intensity of each interval, duration or distance of each interval, length of rest/recovery, number of repetitions, frequency of training and recovery type.

 Fartlek training

-Fartlek and interval training are similar, the main difference being the structure of the exercise.
-Fartlek is a Swedish word, meaning speed play.
+Fartlek and interval training are similar, the main difference being in the structure of the exercise.
+Fartlek is a Swedish word, meaning "speed play".
 This type of training is a combination of continuous (generally aerobic) and interval training (generally anaerobic), involving consistent changes of pace/intensity throughout the session.